 Restaurants are everywhere; even the smallest village will usually have a restaurant or a good cafe providing sustenance to the locals.
 In fact, a great way to discover Luxembourg is to hop in a car and tuck into a gorgeous meal in a picturesque little village.

-Luxembourgers have high standards when it comes to food, whether it’s a perfectly-spiced 100% beef hamburger in a cafe to a delectable nine course meal in a Michelin starred restaurant.
-Traditionally Luxembourgish cuisine is of the hearty, meat and potatoes variety which can still be found in many restaurants, either as originally prepared or in fusion with other cultures.
-Otherwise popular cuisines are French, German, Portuguese (who make up a large percentage of the population), Italian, Indian, Japanese and Chinese.
+Luxembourgers have high standards when it comes to food, whether it’s a perfectly-spiced, medium-rare hamburger in a cafe or a three-course tasting menu at a Michelin-starred restaurant.
+Traditionally Luxembourgish cuisine is of the hearty, meat and potatoes variety.
+Try it either as originally prepared or in fusion with other cultures.

 But there are plenty of other cuisines with restaurants everywhere, including Italian, Indian and Portuguese.

 If you’re working in Luxembourg you’ll probably get a pack of luncheon vouchers a month, known as cheque repas.
 Use these to pay for your meal in restaurants, cafes and even your groceries in some supermarkets.

 Restaurants generally open 12am-3pm and offer a plat du jour (dish/menu of the day) for a discounted price alongside their a la carte menu.

 Supermarkets in Luxembourg often have several restaurants or a food court where you can eat cheaply and well at lunchtime.
 If you’re in a hurry, bakeries carry a range of sandwiches and some butchers do sausages and hamburgers in rolls for takeaway.